hungbui7698/ZIMO-Broker-Web-Application/README.md

 npm start

-OR
+NOTE:

-using buildclient.sh to build client and copy to server
+Build client and copy to server: run ./buildclient.sh

-using deploy.sh to deploy the application to docker
+Deploy the application to docker: run  ./deploy

 ## Resources: